NicoOsimani/Supervised-learning-algorithms-for-car-accident-classification/README.md

 - Train and validation accuracy graph.
 - Train and validation loss graph.

+There is also a file called Results.ods that summarize all the results.

 ## STM32
 The repository also contains two applications for edge-ai on STM32 microcontroller.
 The device for which the applications were developed is the STM32F429I-DISC1.
 The applications allow the classification on the STM32 microcontroller, using the microbox xyz 300 23 model (STM32 microbox application) and the infobox xy 1200 15 model (STM32 infobox application).